Richard Kovacevich: Early life and education

-A native of Tacoma, Washington, he grew up in Enumclaw, Washington, a lumber town about 30 miles southeast of Seattle, where his father (of Croatian origin) worked in the sawmill.
+A native of Tacoma, Washington, he grew up in Enumclaw, Washington, a small city about 30 miles southeast of Seattle, where his father (of Croatian origin) worked in the sawmill.
 His parents are Joseph and Dorothy Kovacevich.
 At Stanford University he received BS and MS degrees in industrial engineering, followed by an MBA degree from Stanford Business School in 1967.

 Career

+General Mills

+Early in his corporate career, Kovacevich was a strategic planner with General Mills.
+He became chief financial officer of Palitoy, a UK company acquired by General Mills, and later general manager of General Mills' Kenner Products.

 Citicorp

-Early in his corporate career he was a planning and division general manager with General Mills before joining Citicorp.
-At Citicorp he was made head of regional retail banking.
-Kovacevich was told by his team that Citibank had 30% market share but was losing 108 million dollars a year.
-Probing deeper, Kovacevich realized that they meant that Citibank had 30% checking account market share (in other words, 30 percent of all people who lived in the Citibank regions had a checking account with Citibank).
-In reality, Citibank only had 6% market share of deposits (the vast majority of money being in Savings and Loans, Credit Unions, and other institutions).
-Kovacevich expanded Citibank aggressively into other areas such as mortgages.
+Kovacevich joined Citibank in 1975, where he ran mortgage, consumer finance and other retail operations in New York state.
+At Citi he rolled out the company's automated teller machine (ATM) network.
+He is credited with turning around Citi's New York branch system and doubling the market share of Citi's credit card business.
+Kovacevich left Citibank in 1986, after being passed over for Citigroup's top consumer banking job.

-Norwest
+Norwest / Wells Fargo

 He then joined Norwest Bank as chief operating officer and head of the retail banking group in March 1986.
 At Norwest, Kovacevich confronted a similar situation.
 Norwest was mostly centered in Minnesota and Iowa at the time, with a relatively small population in both states.
 Kovacevich realized the only way he could keep growing the company would be to expand beyond banking services, into investment and insurance services as well.
 Kovacevich theorized that eventually it would be impossible for any bank to continuously grow if it did not do this.

 Kovacevich instituted the new strategies while serving as president of Norwest from 1989, chief executive officer from 1993, and chairman from 1995.
 The higher revenues, relative to stable fixed costs which this method produced allowed Norwest to purchase many other banks, culminating with the 1998 purchase of Wells Fargo.
 Although Norwest was effectively the survivor, the merged company retained the better-known Wells Fargo name and moved to Wells Fargo's headquarters in San Francisco.
 After the merger, Kovacevich was given the positions of president and CEO of Wells Fargo.
 In 2001 he was elected chairman as well.

-Legacy

-Kovacevich is responsible for many trends currently found in the financial services industry: